kupehtci/DOCUMENTATION/ANALISIS LEXICO SINTACTICO/Factor grammars.md

 #CONCEPTS

 To factor a grammar you need to check the alternatives of productions (those separated by `|`) whether they have some common symbols in sequence.
 For example, whether they have a common prefix (that is, whether they start with the same symbol).
-Join together as many subsequet common symbols (common factors) as you can, and put the rest into parentheses.
+Join together as many subsequent common symbols (common factors) as you can, and put the rest into parentheses.
 For example, look at the productions for `item`:

 ```
 item --> NAME price | NAME quantity price